Ravenna/llmsTxtGenerator/content/collections/jobs/react-native-developer.md

     content:
       -
         type: text
-        text: 'We are looking to hire a junior full-stack developer to join our team at Ravenna to produce engaging projects for our customers.
-Your time will be spent across the stack, sometimes more focused on the backend, other times writing or tweaking the frontend.'
+        text: 'We are looking for a React Native developer interested in building performant mobile apps on both the iOS and Android platforms.
+You will be responsible for architecting and building these applications and coordinating with the teams responsible for other layers of the product infrastructure.
+Building a product is a highly collaborative effort, and as such, a strong team player with a commitment to perfection is important.  '
   -
-    type: paragraph
-    attrs:
-      textAlign: left
-      class: null
-    content:
-      -
-        type: text
-        text: 'We are all passionate, highly motivated, and incredibly proud of what we do, and we are looking for another individual with similar attributes.
-We all work in separate locations, and travel is not required, but you have to be able to work independently and as a part of a team.
-Your communication skills are critical to your and our success.'
-  -
-    type: paragraph
-    attrs:
-      textAlign: left
-      class: null
-    content:
-      -
-        type: text
-        text: 'We aim to be the best at what we do and need a junior backend developer who is hungry to learn.'
-  -
     type: heading
     attrs:
-      textAlign: left
+      textAlign: start
       level: 3
     content:
       -
         type: text
-        text: 'The skills we are looking for'
+        text: Responsibilities
   -
     type: bulletList
     content: